Google Chrome <105.0.5195.102: Mojo Sandbox Escape via Crafted HTML

 Vulnerability Analysis

 CVE-2022-3075 can be exploited with network access, requires user interaction.
 This vulnerability is considered to have a low attack complexity.
-It has an exploitability score of 2.8 out of four.
+This vulnerability is known to be actively exploited by threat actors.
 The potential impact of an exploit of this vulnerability is considered to be critical as this vulnerability has a high impact to the confidentiality, integrity and availability of this component.

 Products Associated with CVE-2022-3075